United States Military Basic Pay

-Military basic pay indicated in the charts are monthly amounts that are distributed on the 1st and 15th day of the month.
+So, just how much does a Servicemember get paid?
+Start with the Basic Pay, and then add to it the various pays and allowances the member may be entitled.
+Military pay amounts are monthly, and they are distributed on the 1st and 15th day of the month.
 If the 1st or 15th fall on a weekend or national holiday payment will be made the working day prior.
-The charts are good for active and reserve components of the Navy, Marines, Army, Air Force, Coast Guard and National Guard.
+The charts are good for active and reserve components of the Navy, Marines, Army, Air Force, Coast Guard, Space Force, and National Guard.

 Basic Pay Charts

-- Historical Pay Charts - chart and pay news archive.
+- U.S. Military Pay Charts - pay chart and news history.

 Navy/Marine Career Sea Pay - Career sea pay is special pay for recognition of the greater than normal rigors of assignment to sea duty.
 Sea Pay Chart